 The competition includes four rounds (seeding round, first, second and third round) followed by semifinals and finals.
 Teams not qualified in any round play additional matches for the full ranking.
-The competition also includes two challenges: Free/Scientific Challenge and a FatProxy Challenge.
+The competition also includes three challenges: Free/Scientific Challenge, a Kick a Rolling Ball Challenge and a FatProxy Challenge.
 The times will be fixed at a later point, but the tentative format and schedule are the following:

-July 11th - Monday: Team warm-up and Competition setup

-July 12th - Tuesday: Team warm-up and Competition setup

-Team Leaders Meeting (TLM) & Group Drawing

-Seeding Round (code upload deadline [Cud] 30 minutes ahead of start)

-July 13th - Wednesday: 10:00 - 12:00 - Opening Cerimony

-First Round (Cud: 30 minutes ahead of start) TLM, TC Election and League Discussion

-July 14th - Thursday: Second Round (Cud: 30 minutes ahead of start)

-Free/Scientific Challenge

-TLM

-July 15th - Friday: Third Round (Cud: 30 minutes ahead of start)

-FatProxy Challenge

-Full-Ranking Rounds (5th place onwards)

-July 16th - Saturday: Semi Finals (Cud: 30 minutes ahead of start)

-3rd place match (Cud: 15 minutes ahead of start)

-Finals (Cud: 15 minutes ahead of start) 15:00 - 17:00 Award Ceremony
+July 5 th - Wednesday: Team warm-up and Competition setup Team Leaders Meeting (TLM) & Group Drawing Seeding Round (code upload deadline [Cud] 30 minutes ahead of start) July 6 th - Thursday: Opening Ceremony First Round (Cud: 30 minutes ahead of start) TLM, TC Election and League Discussion July 7 th - Friday: Second Round (Cud: 30 minutes ahead of start) Free/Scientific Challenge TLM July 8 th - Saturday: Third Round (Cud: 30 minutes ahead of start) FatProxy Challenge Kick Rolling Ball Challenge Full-Ranking Rounds (5 th place onwards) July 9 th - Sunday: Semi Finals (Cud: 30 minutes ahead of start) 3 rd place match (Cud: 15 minutes ahead of start) Finals (Cud: 15 minutes ahead of start) Award Ceremony

 This schedule is subject to the general schedule definitions and the number of teams effectively participating in the competition.
 Both format and schedule may be adapted by the OC as needed.
-The schedule of matches for defining the full ranking will be defined by the OC according to the number of teams not-qualified on each round.
+The OC will define the schedule of matches for defining the full ranking according to the number of teams not-qualified in each round.